NRO: National Reconnaissance Office

 CIA's plane into building exercise during 9/11 attacks

 National Reconnaissance Office, next to Dulles Airport, evacuated their headquarters as part of a "plane into building" exercise as the planes went off course.

 NRO runs the military space programs.
 It has a bigger budget than NASA.
-The top three "intelligence" agency budgets, according to Snowden's leaked documents, are CIA, NSA and NRO.
+The top three "intelligence" agency budgets, according to Edward Snowden's leaked documents, are CIA, NSA and NRO.

 related page: 9/11 wargames

 The NRO is the USA government agency that launches and operates spy satellites, including photographic satellites and electronic eavesdropping satellites (in conjunction with the NSA, CIA, DIA and the rest of the military "alphabet soup" agencies).
 While the NRO was created in 1961, its existence was not officially declassified until 1992, although the number of billions of dollars it spends is still secret.
 The fact that the US operates spy satellites was first officially acknowledged by President Carter in 1977, although this was not a secret to the Soviet Union and other USA military opponents.
 It is likely that the NRO and other military agencies have spent more on space than the ostensibly civilian NASA, and part of NASA (especially the Space Shuttle) has been tasked to work for the NRO, including using the Shuttle to launch spy satellites.

 from the NRO official website: "Supra Et Ultra" is Latin for "Above and Beyond"